H.R. 5272: Protect Elections from Deceptive AI Act

 4

-A clip is covered if a reasonable person, considering both the qualities of the media and the distribution channel, would have a fundamentally different understanding of the candidate’s appearance, speech, or expressive conduct than from the unaltered original, or would believe the media accurately shows conduct that never actually happened.
+A clip is covered if a reasonable person, considering both its qualities and where it appeared, would come away with a fundamentally different impression of the candidate's appearance, speech, or conduct than the real version, or would believe the candidate did something they never did.

 5